 In a paper entitled Metastability of Queuing Networks with Mobile Servers, A. Rybko, S. Shlosman, A. Vladimorov and F. Baccelli study symmetric queuing networks with moving servers and FIFO service discipline.
 The mean-field limit dynamics demonstrates unexpected behavior which is attributed to the meta-stability phenomenon.
 Large enough finite symmetric networks on regular graphs are proved to be transient for arbitrarily small inflow rates.
 However, the limiting non-linear Markov process possesses at least two stationary solutions.
 The mean-field analysis is based on the Non Linear Markov Process developed for this type of queuing networks in Queuing Networks with Varying Topology – A Mean-Field Approach.

 With Pranav Madadi, F. Baccelli, and G. de Veciana analyzed the temporal variations in the Shannon rate experienced by a user moving along a straight line in a cellular network represented by a Poisson-Voronoi tessellation.
 We consider a network that is shared by static users distributed as a Poisson point process and analyzed the time series of the final shared rate and the number of users sharing the network.
-The first paper On Shared Rate Time Series for Mobile Users in Poisson Networks was focused on the noise limited case.
-The ongoing research is focused on the general case, with both interference and thermal noise taken into account.
+The paper On Shared Rate Time Series for Mobile Users in Poisson Networks was focused on the noise limited case.

 Consider a queue where the server is the Euclidean space, the customers are random closed sets (RACS) of the Euclidean space.
 These RACS arrive according to a Poisson rain and each of them has a random service time (in the case of hail falling on the Euclidean plane, this is the height of the hailstone, whereas the RACS is its footprint).
 The Euclidean space serves customers at speed 1.
 The service discipline is a hard exclusion rule: no two intersecting RACS can be served simultaneously and service is in the First In First Out order (only the hailstones in contact with the ground melt at speed 1, whereas the other ones are queued; a tagged RACS waits until all RACS arrived before it and intersecting it have fully melted before starting its own melting).
 We prove that this queue is stable for a sufficiently small arrival intensity, provided the typical diameter of the RACS and the typical service time have finite exponential moments.